Let Them Eat Pie: Plot

-Professor Pyg (Michael Cerveris) serves food to homeless people and takes 6 of them to a dining hall where he serves them poisoned food.
+Professor Pyg (Michael Cerveris) serves food to homeless people and takes 6 of them to a dining hall, where he serves them poisoned food.
 He then begins removing parts of their bodies.
 Meanwhile, Gordon (Ben McKenzie) arrives just as Bullock (Donal Logue) is leaving the Captain's office.

 Sofia (Crystal Reed) prepares for a fundraising event when she is visited by Cobblepot (Robin Lord Taylor), who is angry at Gordon being promoted as GCPD Captain and sets to find the person who authorized it as the Mayor is currently missing.
 Gordon continues receiving threats from Pyg, who has now pitched a tent with two corpses being eaten by pigs outside the GCPD.
 Meanwhile, Bruce (David Mazouz) is confronted by Alfred (Sean Pertwee) for his recent misbehavior and is reminded of their yearly tradition of going to the top of a hill.

-Lucius (Chris Chalk) tells Gordon that the corpses were filled with materials that produce paper, so he goes to investigate a closed paper mill.
+Lucius Fox (Chris Chalk) tells Gordon that the corpses were filled with materials that produce paper, so he goes to investigate a closed paper mill.
 However, he is ambushed and Pyg kidnaps him.
 Pyg later shows up at Sofia's fundraising event as a chef, preparing meat pies made of homeless people.
 In the hill, Alfred tells Bruce the story of how he met Thomas Wayne and how he saved his life.
 Bruce distracts Alfred, takes the keys and flees in the car.

-At the fundraising event, Pyg serves Gotham's Elite, including Sofia and Cobblepot the people pies.
+At the fundraising event, Pyg serves Gotham's Elite, including Sofia and Cobblepot the pies.
 When Sofia questions him, he stabs her in the hand.
-Meanwhile, Pyg explains that everyone will eat the pies that are made of homeless people or he will kill Martin (Christopher Convery).
+Meanwhile, Pyg explains that everyone will eat the pies or he will kill Martin (Christopher Convery).
 When one of them dismisses Martin for being an orphan, Cobblepot kills him.
 He then forces everyone to eat the pies.
 Gordon arrives and fights with Pyg on the table, eventually stabbing Pyg in the arm and defeating him.
 Pyg is later sent to Arkham Asylum.

-In the aftermath, Cobblepot decides to abandon the licenses but tells Sofia that Gordon can't continue being Captain.
+In the aftermath, Cobblepot decides to abandon the licenses but tells Sofia that Gordon cannot continue being Captain.
 In Wayne Manor, Bruce has hosted a party with friends when Alfred shows up.
 After everyone leaves, Alfred confronts Bruce for his actions.
-Bruce explains that nothing has changed since Ra's death, despite having avenged his parents' death.
+Bruce explains that nothing has changed since the death of Ra's al Ghul, despite having avenged his parents' death.
 He then tells Alfred to just be his butler, not his father.
 That night, Gordon visits Sofia and after a talk, Sofia kisses him.
 Martin later shows this information to Cobblepot.
 Tearful, he states she will pay.